 His blend of legal and business consulting clients have included the likes of the National Football League and Major League Baseball.
-In baseball, he serves on the Commissioner appointed On Field Diversity Task Force assisting with their research initiatives.
+In baseball, he served on the Commissioner appointed On Field Diversity Task Force assisting with their research initiatives.
 When the NFL sought to revive its Career Symposium Shropshire assisted them in hosting the event at Wharton.
 This after leading the Business Management and Entrepreneurial Program for NFL players at Wharton since 2004.
 His consulting roles have included a wide variety of other clients including work for the NCAA, and the United States Olympic Committee.
 He has handled traditional legal work too including contract negotiations for a wide range of sports related matters from boxing promotional agreements to coaching and executive contracts.
 He also works extensively with sports entrepreneurs ranging from an entity focused on cutting edge scouting for hockey to the representation of the creator of a new sports league.

 In 2000 the Mayor of Philadelphia appointed Shropshire to chair Philadelphia’s stadium site selection committee and later, projects focused on future Philadelphia bids for the Olympic Games.
 He has also served as an arbitrator for the NFLPA and USATF.